On predictive inference for intractable models via approximate Bayesian computation: Using ABC samplers for predictive inference

 where $\bar{h}_t$ and $\tl{h}_t$ denote separate thresholds and $\|\cdot\|$, $\|\cdot\|'$ the corresponding norms.
-If we choose $\bar{h}_t/a=\tl{h}_t/b=h_t$ where $a,b>0$ are fixed constants and $h_t$ a sequence of thresholds such that $h_t\rightarrow 0$ as $t\rightarrow\infty$, then the acceptance region of (\ref{eq:twothresholds}) can be written as $\A_t=\{u\in\reals^d:\max\{a\|\bar{\sss}_y-\bar{u}\|,b\|\tl{\sss}_y-\tl{u}\|'\}\leq h_t\}$.
+If one chooses $\bar{h}_t/a=\tl{h}_t/b=h_t$ where $a,b>0$ are fixed constants and $h_t$ a sequence of thresholds such that $h_t\rightarrow 0$ as $t\rightarrow\infty$, then the acceptance region of (\ref{eq:twothresholds}) can be written as $\A_t=\{u=(\baru,\tl{u})\in\reals^d:\max\{a\|\bar{\sss}_y-\bar{u}\|,b\|\tl{\sss}_y-\tl{u}\|'\}\leq h_t\}$.
 It is easy to check that $\A_t$ satisfies the assumptions \ref*{it:a2}, \ref*{it:a4} and \ref*{it:a5} so that Proposition \ref{thm:abcp} applies.
 An important technical condition is that $\bar{h}_t$ and $\tl{h}_t$ decay at the same rate, otherwise the assumption \ref*{it:a5} would not hold.
-A pragmatic approach can be followed here.
 In our experiments in Section \ref{sec:experiments} where the above approach is used, $||\cdot||'$ and $\tl{h}_t$ are selected based on expert knowledge and the scale of the observed data, respectively.
 The weights for $\|\cdot\|$ can be determined using pilot runs or adaptively.
 The best practices likely depend on the problem at hand and a detailed investigation falls outside of the scope of this paper.

-The above discussion reveals a potential computational challenge with \ABCP{}: Even if a summary statistic that is both low-dimensional and informative for prediction is available, it can have high variability.
-A large number of model simulations even with the ``true'' parameter may then be needed to obtain a discrepancy evaluation that is small enough to ensure accurate posterior predictive.
-We again consider our Markov example but now with summary statistic $\tl{\sss}(y_{1:n})=y_n$ alone.
-In \appe{} \ref{appe:predsuffacc}, we show that for any $n\geq 1$, any fixed observations $y_{1:n}$ and threshold $\tl{h}>0$, the maximum acceptance probability satisfies

-where $\prob(\cdot)$ is wrt.~simulated data $z$ given parameter $c$.
-It follows from (\ref{eq:predsuffacc}) that the probability of simulating data which matches the observation $y_n$ up to the absolute error $\tl{h}$ goes to zero as $n\rightarrow \infty$ when $|\teta|\geq1$.
-So, when the data size increases either substantially more simulations are needed or a larger error $\tl{h}$ must be tolerated.
-The result is unsurprising because the model is a random walk when $|\teta| \geq 1$.
-On the other hand, the acceptance probability is bounded from below with a positive constant when $|\teta|<1$.